 MICAT – MICA Admissions Test is the online entrance test for MICA’s flagship course Post Graduate Diploma in Management – Communications (PGDM-C).
 The programme focuses on Strategic Marketing and Communication.

 It is conducted twice between December and February.
-MICAT I was conducted on December 2, 2018 and MICAT II was held on 30 Jan, 2019.
-Candidates will have to take at least one of the three eligibility exams: CAT, XAT and GMAT
+Candidates have to take at least one of the three eligibility exams: CAT, XAT and GMAT

 MICA’s PGDM-C offers the following specializations:

 5.Digital Communication Management